 Alaska Eskimo Whaling Commission

-To safeguard the bowhead whale and its habitat and to support the whaling activities and culture of its member communities.
+To safeguard the bowhead whale and its habitat, to defend the Aboriginal Subsistence Whaling Rights of our members, and to preserve the cultural and traditional values of our communities.

 The harvest of the bowhead is shared throughout each community and celebrated each year through a Nalukataq celebration.
-Dates for the 2017 Nalukataq celebrations are listed on the media page.
+Dates for the 2018 Nalukataq celebrations will be listed on the media page.

 Stay up-to-date on the latest AEWC news, presentations, and activities pertaining to our mission.